CyberWolfByte/usb-pass-hash-grabber/README.md

 If you have an idea for an improvement or if you're interested in collaborating, you are welcome to contribute.
 Please feel free to open an issue or submit a pull request.

 ## License

-This project is licensed under the XYZ License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public (GPL) License - see the [LICENSE](LICENSE) file for details.